 Addressing Mode Sequence.
 Turning power on in the terminal places the terminal in text non-selected mode and only the receipt of a \bigcirc can change this mode.
 A \bigcirc places the terminal in control receive mode (Figures 33 and 34) in which the terminal can recognize a \bigcirc , \bigcirc , or any alphabetic address character.
-Because the address is being received, the next character received is the \bigcirc which indicates that the terminal is being addressed, not polled, and places the terminal in control address mode.
-In control address, group address, or an all call address.
+Because the address is being received, the next character received is the \bigcirc which indicates that the terminal in control address mode.
+In control address mode, the terminal can recognize a \bigcirc , \bigcirc , terminal address, group address, or an all call address.
 When a terminal address is received, the following events occur.